Scholasticpal/Scholasticpal/README.md

 ## I'm a Front End Developer and ML Enthusiast!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 I'm currently working on Visual Detection using ML
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning ML using Tensorflow
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Web Developers and Tensorflow users
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Create min 3 projects that cater to the community
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to read Self Help books and explore advancements in STEM community!
-- 😻 Check out the NFT collection I created: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)
+- 😄 Pronouns: He/Him

 ### Connect with me: